redgar598/EMBL_BTM_2019/network_visualization/README.md

 - "id" should automatically be the key to merge the edge and node tables.
 - Under the Style tab and Node settings try Label as "acronym" since these are a bit more meaningful.

-According to the Allen Institute page "*Most commonly used for analysis are measures of the **density of projection signal**
+According to the Allen Institute page "<em>Most commonly used for analysis are measures of the <strong>density of projection signal</strong> </em>"